bloomwalletio/bloom/README.md

 ## About

-Bloom is a simple and secure wallet for managing your digital assets in the IOTA and Shimmer ecosystem.
+Bloom is a beautifully designed, user-centric wallet.
+Explore the best of Web3 in a safe, curated environment.

 ## Installation